Can I bring my Pet to Venice or Sarasota?

 Most deed restricted communities are not too excited about your exotic roomers.
 Too many python owners released their "pets" in South Florida.
 Their caretakers simply could not handle them anymore.
 Or the meal for their 20-foot reptile "baby" became too expensive.
 Unfortunately, those snakes do not behave very well when hungry; or let's better say "they do behave like pythons" are supposed to do.
 So, forget about your python pet.

 And nobody wants to wake up looking into the beautiful blue eyes of the neighbor's bird spider, too.
 It is no excuse that he forgot to close the terrarium lid.
+However, we have seen, that some condo communities would allow birds.

-So, all those animals are out of question when you want to live in a deed restricted community.
+So, all those animals are out of the question when you want to live in a deed restricted community.
 And that is okay.

 Now, let us have a closer look at those more “common” pets.
 As long as your “lounge leopard” stays inside, very few communities have objections.
 Some may restrict the number of kittens to two; some communities don’t care at all about the number of house cats you have.
 We know one case where the owner had 30 cats!
 Wow!